 In 1929 the quartz clock was invented, which is accurate (regular) to one millionth of a second.
 In 1946 the first electronic computer, ENIAC, was completed, and in 1947 John Bardeen, Walter Brattain, and William Shockley invented the transistor, which lead to the modern Computer Revolution.
 In 1958, Jack Kilby and Robert Noyce, working independently, developed the integrated circuit.
 The year 1969 was marked by the invention of the internet.
 The year 1975 the first microchip was invented, and one year later Steve Wozniak and Steve Jobs launched the Apple I, the world’s first personal home computer.

-August 27, 2006 was when I first had the idea for the Calendar-Clock.
+August 27, 2006 was when I first had the idea (Early Stages) for the Calendar-Clock.
 (This was one year before Apple introduced the first touchscreen cellphone (2007) called the iPhone.)
 At the time I was in the process of writing and illustrating a book: Owner’s Manual, Human Vehicle, which was privately printed December 2012.
 Even after working on it for 6 years, the Calendar-Clock was not yet fully realized in this book.
 I had a “Day-Light Provider” (separate from the Sun) illuminating the Earth, which moved back and forth, north and south, on a meridian track fixed at noon.
 But I still had the background of the stars fixed in my mind with the 24 hour number dial, with the Sun slowly rotating once per year relative to the fixed stars.
 It wasn’t easy to “fix the Sun at noon,” and most people still don’t really see it when they look at MONAD.

 After Owner’s Manual was printed, I decided to focus exclusively on the Calendar-Clock, and shortly after that I realized how to fix the Sun at noon.
 The year 2014 I published a second book explaining how and why the Calendar-Clock works, called Monadic Space-Time and the Calendar-Clock.
 The year 2015 I completed the first prototype of a 2 dimensional Calendar-Clock that didn’t yet account for elliptical orbits, and also a 72 second animation showing two years of astronomical activity, with the Sun moving back and forth on a Solar Meridian which also serves as the Date Indicator pointing at the date on the calendar band.